Review Laptops ASUS

 FAQ

-Does it handle heavier multitasking well?
-No, the 4 GB RAM and Celeron N processor keep it in the light-use lane, so it is better for simple everyday tasks than for loading up lots of apps at once.
+Not well.
+The 4 GB of RAM and Celeron N processor keep it in the basic-use lane, so it is better for simple tasks than for pushing hard.